najmasultani/C-Projects/AutoComplete/README.md

 - **Output**: None (matches are stored in the provided pointer).

 ## Resources:
-This project was originally developed as part of the **ESC190: Data Structures and Algorithms course** at the University of Toronto
+This project was originally developed as part of the **ESC190: Data Structures and Algorithms course** assignment at the University of Toronto

 ## How to Run